Andrettin/Wyrmsun/readme.txt

 - Units who have inventories now auto-use healing items if they are too low on health.
 - Cheese and carrots now heal 5 HP instead of 3.
 - Added three new runic magic suffixes, "of Aedi", "of Ergi", "of Othola" and "of Thurs".
+- Cheese and carrots can now be carried (icon graphics by Vladislav "iDreamRunner").
+- Added equippable amulet items (graphics by Vladislav "iDreamRunner").

+* Units
+- Added a new icon for chests (icon graphics by Vladislav "iDreamRunner").

 -----------------------------------------------------------------------
 - 1.8.1